swiftlang/swift/README.md

 The required version of Xcode changes frequently, and is often a beta release.
 Check this document or the host information on <https://ci.swift.org> for the current required version.
 Recently (as of 8-22-20), we have seen a bug that causes the build to fail if the Xcode app path includes any spaces.
+(See https://bugs.swift.org/browse/SR-13441 .)

 You will also need [CMake](https://cmake.org) and [Ninja](https://ninja-build.org), which can be installed via a package manager: